May-Pyae-Phyo/deveops-network-automation/README.md

 ## Repository Status

-🚧 This repository documents my diploma project and will continue to be updated with additional documentation, architecture diagrams, screenshots, and implementation details.
+This repository documents my diploma project completed at Singapore Polytechnic.
+It includes project documentation, architecture diagrams, implementation screenshots, and demonstrates the complete DevOps network automation workflow.
+Additional enhancements and documentation may be added over time.

 ---